Isaiah Simmons

-Isaiah Simmons (born July 26, 1998) is an American football inside linebacker for the Arizona Cardinals of the National Football League (NFL).
-He played college football at Clemson and was drafted by the Cardinals eighth overall in the 2020 NFL Draft.
-While at Clemson, Simmons was noted for his positional versatility as he played linebacker, defensive end, cornerback, and safety.
+Isaiah Simmons (born July 26, 1998) is an American professional football linebacker.
+He played college football for the Clemson Tigers and was selected by the Arizona Cardinals eighth overall in the 2020 NFL draft.
+While at Clemson, Simmons was noted for his positional versatility as he played linebacker, defensive end, cornerback and safety.

-Early years
+Early life

 Isaiah Simmons was born in Omaha, Nebraska on July 26, 1998.
 He later attended Olathe North High School in Olathe, Kansas, playing defensive back and wide receiver.
 He committed to Clemson University in February 2016.

 College career

 Simmons redshirted his first year at Clemson in 2016.
 As a safety in 2017, he played in 14 games, recording 49 tackles and one sack.
 In 2018, he converted to linebacker.
+In a game against Louisville, he had a 27-yard pick six in a 77–16 victory.
 In 15 games, Simmons had 97 tackles, 1.5 sacks and one interception.
-He returned to Clemson in 2019 rather than enter the 2019 NFL Draft.
+He returned to Clemson in 2019 rather than enter the 2019 NFL draft.
 Simmons received the Butkus Award as the nation's best linebacker for his performance that year.
-After graduating in December 2019 with a degree in sports communication, Simmons announced that he would forgo his senior year by declaring for the 2020 NFL Draft.
+After graduating in December 2019 with a degree in sports communication, Simmons announced that he would forgo his senior year by declaring for the 2020 NFL draft.
 During his time at Clemson, Simmons was noted for his positional versatility, taking snaps at linebacker, defensive end, cornerback, and safety.